boil - fig. a state of agitation; a hard inflamed suppurating tumour, a swelling.

 twinge - a momentary local pain; esp. applied to that of gout and rheumatism; fig. A sharp mental pain; a pang of shame, remorse, sorrow, or the like.

-harefoot - Used adverbially: swiftly (poet.)
+harefoot - Used adverbially: swiftly (poet.) + Harald Harefoot - 11th century Saxon king + barefoot.

 buy off - to get rid of (a claim, a person's opposition or interference) by paying money to the claimant or opponent.
-Often fig.
+Often fig. + be off.

-admonish - to counsel against wrong practices; to give authoritative or warning advice.
+admonish - to counsel against wrong practices; to give authoritative or warning advice

 topping - very fine, excellent; tip-top, first-rate

-tip and run - cricket in which the batsman must run for every hit; also transf. in attrib. use, esp. to designate short, sudden attacks in war.
+tip and run - cricket in which the batsman must run for every hit; also transf. in attrib. use, esp. to designate short, sudden attacks in war

-touch and go* - the act of touching for an instant and quitting immediately; something done quickly or instantaneously.
+touch and go - the act of touching for an instant and quitting immediately; something done quickly or instantaneously

 swaddled - wrapped in swaddling-clothes

-plight - to pledge or engage (one's troth, faith, oath, promise, etc.); esp. in reference to betrothal or marriage.
+plight - to pledge or engage (one's troth, faith, oath, promise, etc.); esp. in reference to betrothal or marriage

 smeller* - one who has or exercises the sense of smell; one who smells out, etc.